 When working with digital files there is always a trade-off between file size and quality.
-If you're struggling to export your banners in the best possible quality but still preserve file size under a certain value, you might want to check these tips we have for you:
+If you're struggling to export your banners in the best possible quality while still preserving file size under a certain value, you might want to check these tips we have for you:

 1. Avoid using large images when not needed